avaarm/Employee-Tracker/README.md

 Employee-Tracker is a command-line-interface (CLI) application that allows a user to add, delete, and update team members of a business/company.
 The user will be allowed to input information about the team member such as title and employee ID.

-This project has helped me gain a better understanding of databases, particualrly the use of MySQL and the CRUD method-Create, Read, Update, and Delete- method (The four basic functions of persisitent storage).
+This project has helped me gain a better understanding of databases, particualrly the use of MySQL and the CRUD -Create, Read, Update, and Delete- method (The four basic functions of persisitent storage).
 Additionally, I was also able to explore and gain a better understanding of inquirer.

 ## Table of Contents